-- Amend TEC, §39.023(a) to add locally developed and commissioner-approved writing assessments for use in state accountability in place of the STAAR grades 4 and 7 writing assessments.
-The locally developed writing assessments, as approved by the commissioner of education, would substitute for the state-developed writing assessments. - Amend TEC, §39.023(c) to allow the substitution of the writing portion of STAAR English I and English II EOCs. - Amend TEC, \$39.0231 for the reporting of the writing assessment results.
+- Amend TEC, §39.023(a) to allow districts to use locally developed and commissioner-approved writing assessments for use in state accountability in place of the STAAR grades 4 and 7 writing assessments.
+The locally developed writing assessments, as approved by the commissioner of education, may substitute for the state-developed writing assessments. - Amend TEC, §39.023(c) to allow the substitution of the writing portion of STAAR English I and English II EOCs with approved locally developed writing assessments. - Amend TEC, \$39.0231 for the reporting of the writing assessment results.
 Give the commissioner of education the authority to audit district-level reporting.
 TEC, \$39.0231 may also need to be amended to specify that the commissioner of education will develop a sampling methodology that districts will use when reporting results to the agency.

-- The cost for districts to locally develop writing assessments and an aligned reporting system would need to account for staff time, resources, and technology needs. - LEAs will need training and technical assistance to develop quality writing assessments aligned with state standards.
+- The cost for districts to locally develop writing assessments and an aligned reporting system would need to account for staff time, resources, and technology needs.
+The pilot study will determine the costs of using locally developed writing assessments statewide. - LEAs will need training and technical assistance to develop quality writing assessments aligned with state standards.

-- TEA will need to develop assessment guidelines, approval processes, and reporting mechanisms for locally-developed assessments. - TEA and education service centers (ESCs) will require additional resources to accommodate monitoring and training requirements. - TEA will need to develop monitoring and intervention strategies.
+- TEA will need to develop assessment guidelines, approval processes, and reporting mechanisms for locally developed assessments. - TEA and education service centers (ESCs) will require additional resources to accommodate monitoring and training requirements. - TEA will need to develop monitoring and intervention strategies.